undefinedDarkness/undefineddarkness.github.io/src/2022/memory-for-idiots.md

 # Memory for Idiots (like me)
-Just a collection of my notes from my time learning C
+Just a collection of my notes from my time learning C, I'd tried learning C a couple of times but it took a while for it to really click in my head

 ## Analogy
 ![](/assets/images/memory-analogy.svg)